calipho-sib/nextprot-user-stories/doc/user-stories.md

 # Tutorial: create a first scenario

-There is a new service `https://dev-api.nextprot.org/entry-gene-names.json` that returns the map of all neXtProt entry accessions and their associated gene names.
+There is a new hidden service `https://dev-api.nextprot.org/entry-gene-names.json` that returns the map of all neXtProt entry accessions and their associated gene names.

 Create a new file "/api/playground-api.feature" and write one scenario that tests that the service returns the following entries:
 ```